PhD programme

 3. Healthy soils

-• Collaborative PhD projects run by internationally renowned scientists
+• collaborative PhD projects run by internationally renowned scientists

-• Work placement(s) of 3-6 months in the industry research environment
+• work placement(s) of 3-6 months in the industry research environment

-• Comprehensive skills training across the entire barley supply and value chain
+• comprehensive skills training across the entire barley supply and value chain

-• A voice in the decision making, representing your peers as BARIToNE Champion
+• a voice in the decision-making, representing your peers as BARIToNE Champion

-Closing date for applications: 28 July 2023
+Closing date for applications: 31 January 2024

 Entry requirements

-More details on UKRI eligibility criteria can be found in the Training Grant T&C’s.
-Applicants are expected to hold (or be about to achieve) at least a 2:1 Honours degree (or demonstrable equivalent experience) in a relevant subject (e.g. Biology, Genetics, Plant Sciences, Ecology, Soil Science, Computer Sciences etc.).
+Applications are welcome from all nationalities and applicants are expected to hold (or be about to achieve) at least a 2:1 Honours degree (or demonstrable equivalent experience) in a relevant subject (e.g. Biology, Genetics, Plant Sciences, Ecology, Soil Science, Computer Sciences etc.).
+Full details on UKRI eligibility criteria can be found in the Training Grant T&Cs on the UKRI website.

 We particularly encourage students from groups that are currently underrepresented in postgraduate science research, including black and minority ethnic (BME) students and those from socio-economically disadvantaged backgrounds.
 We are committed to being part of an evolving community of practitioners who will develop and share practice to bring science and culture together, placing both firmly at the heart of what we do.